Trusted

 • Overall performance: A CPU underperforming in cores, threads, or speed could lead to financial losses, as electricity costs might exceed mining profits.
 Invest in a robust CPU.

-• Usage considerations: Avoid using laptops for CPU mining, regardless of the processor quality.
+• Usage considerations: Avoid using laptops for mining, regardless of the processor quality.
 Laptops can’t handle the intensive heat and power draw of mining.
 Instead, use a desktop with an adequate power supply and the mentioned factors.

 As mentioned, Monero is a very popular privacy coin.
 It’s better than most assets for CPU mining, as the project has a built-in resistance to ASIC miners.
 This means you’ll be up against much less competition when Monero mining when compared to other assets like bitcoin.